tgrosinger/advanced-tables-obsidian/README.md

 - Add, remove, and move columns and rows
 - Set column alignment (left, center, right)
 - Sort rows by a specified column
-- Automatically use monospace font when editing tables

 ## Demo